MooseCowBear/odin-project-ruby-knight-travails/README.md

 # Odin Project Knight Travails

-Ruby implementation of a method that determines the shortest path a knight can take between two squares on a chess board.
+Ruby implementation of a method that uses BFS to determine the shortest path a knight can take between two squares on a chess board.